 - Active counseling and coaching.
-Skilled counselors respect the adult learner and provide active counseling to provide structure and support for academic success and work/life/college balance. - Student cohorts and learning communities, in-person and virtual.
-Learning together helps students navigate academic needs as well as learn about supportive services such as tutors, child care, and financial aid. - Mentors with personal experiences can support academic success with knowledge of courses, instructors and program expectations. - Non-academic supports.
-On-site child care, evening and weekend course options and campus events, transportation to and from campus, etc. nurture a sense of institutional caring may help adult students feel welcomed and foster a sense of belonging.
+Skilled counselors respect the adult learner and provide active counseling to provide structure and support for academic success and work/life/ college balance. - Student cohorts and learning communities, in-person and virtual.
+Learning together helps students navigate academic needs as well as learn about supportive services such as tutors, child care, and financial aid. - Mentors with personal experience and knowledge of courses, instructors and program expectations. - Non-academic supports.
+On-site child care, evening and weekend course options and campus events, transportation to and from campus, etc. nurture a sense of institutional caring that help adult students feel welcomed and foster a sense of belonging.

 T.E.A.C.H.
 Early Childhood® (T.E.A.C.H.)
 Scholarships provide academic, economic and social support for early educators working in early care and education settings.
-To learn more about how T.E.A.C.H. supports college student success please visit our website and download this supporting document - www.childcareservices.org/downloads/TEACH_SupportSuccessLinks_June_2014_final.pdf www.childcareservices.org
+To learn more about how T.E.A.C.H. supports college student success please visit our website.